gutluca/dssat-csm-disease/README.md

 ### 1. The Epidemiological Model (`DISEASE_LEAF` — `DISMO.for`)

 The model follows a **cohort-based polycyclic approach**.
 Each day a new cohort of latent spores is deposited on the canopy; cohorts progress through latency, become infectious, sporulate, and die according to temperature-driven rates.
 Secondary inoculum produced by infectious cohorts creates new latent cohorts, resulting in the exponential epidemic growth typical of rust pathogens.
+If desired, DISMO also supports monocyclic disease simulations.
+The cycle mode is defined by the NCYCLE column in the disease parameter file: use 'P' for Polycyclic (default) or 'M' for Monocyclic.

 #### Disease Cycle — Processes and Functions